magento/pwa-studio/.github/CONTRIBUTING.md

 -   [Code of Conduct]
 -   [Support]

 To contribute to this repository, fork the [official repository] and follow the installation instructions in the `README` file.
+To get your contribution accepted, you must sign [Adobe's Contributor License Agreement (CLA)](https://opensource.adobe.com/cla.html).
+You only need to sign the CLA once.

 ## Pull Requests